 Career Planning and Graduate School

 We urge students to utilize the services of the Career Center early in their college careers.
 The Center provides students with many services including vocational planning and graduate school planning.
 Students who want to apply to professional schools or academic graduate schools should contact the Career Center and the various departmental advisors on campus.
-The History Graduate Advisor is Hadley Porter, Bunche 6290.
+The History Graduate Counselor is Kamarin Takahara, Bunche 6288.
 Students should realize that majoring in History does not preclude a career outside of academia.
 Most professional schools do not require a B.A. in a specific subject for admission, though they may require applicants to have taken specific courses.
 Thus students with B.A.s in History may apply to professional schools in business, law, and even medicine.